 Small Town Living

-Despite the county being just north of San Francisco, Marin County provides small-town living at its finest
+Despite the county is just north of San Francisco, Marin County provides small-town living at its finest

 .
 The county includes 13 small towns and 14 villages, each with its own distinct vibe and architectural aesthetics.
 Mill Valley is a charming, vintage town that claims to be home to mountain biking, dating back to the 1960s, and currently hosts its own Film Festival as well as the Marin Theatre Company, which puts on critically acclaimed shows.
 Despite its smaller size, San Rafael plays the role of Marin County’s booming nightlife, centered around live music performances and a vibrant main drag full of shopping and restaurants.
 The edges of San Rafael, however, acknowledge the area’s love of untouched nature, with 15 miles of hiking trails through the salt marshes in China Camp State Park.